 - Guided tour in minibus

-- Visit to highlights of the South coast
+- Visit to highlights of the South Coast

 - One night in a country hotel in the Skaftafell area

 Day 2: Land of Ice